Use session keys

 Session keys are programmable access tokens with specific permissions, designed for controlled interactions.
 Examples include:

-- Granting access to specific areas or features.
+- Granting access to specific areas or features

-- Time-bound validity (e.g., expiring after 3 days).
+- Time-bound validity (for example, expiring after three days)

 Permissions can be combined, enabling fine-tuned, context-specific capabilities.